Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Method

-\textbf{Implementation Details.} For the proprioceptive encoder, we use a 2-layer MLP with hidden dimensions $(256, 256)$ respectively.
-Our visual encoder takes a visual input of 4 stacked depth images, each with shape $64\times64$ and outputs a $4\times4$ spatial feature map with $128$ channels, following the architecture proposed in~\cite{mnih2015humanlevel}.
+\textbf{Implementation Details.} For the proprioceptive encoder and the projection head, we use a 2-layer MLP with hidden dimensions $(256, 256)$.
+Our visual encoder encode visual inputs into $4\times4$ spatial feature maps with $128$ channels, following the architecture in~\cite{mnih2015humanlevel}.
 Our shared Transformer consists of $2$ Transformer encoder layers, each with a hidden feature dimension of $256$.
-For the projection head, we similarly use a 2-layer MLP with hidden dimensions $(256, 256)$.